-- 1. Create a barcode, using the barcode type and settings you want to use, and add it as a Custom Mark. - For more info on adding obejcts as Mark, see Adding objects as Mark on page 192 - 2.
-Open the Dynamic Mark Properties palette, by choosing Window > Esko > Dynamic Marks > Dynamic Mark Properties
+1. Create a barcode, using the barcode type and settings you want to use, and add it as a Custom Mark.

+For more info on adding objects as Mark, see Adding objects as Mark on page 220

+Open the Dynamic Mark Properties palette, by choosing Window > Esko > Dynamic Marks Dynamic Mark Properties